Anyone with a smartphone or tablet aged 13 or over may enter the competition.

 Judging will take place from 3rd - 13th October.
 The organisers may contact shortlisted entrants before 14th October to request the original image.
 All final shortlisted entrants will be invited to the Awards evening on Friday 27th October, when the winners will be revealed.

 The exhibition will be held at the Programme Gallery in the newly refurbished Pithay building from Saturday 28th October until Saturday 11th November.
-Closed Sundays and Mondays.
-Opening times TBC.
+Open Wednesdays to Saturdays from 1200-1800.
+Free admission.